Deceased Suspects - CPS Policy on Charging Decisions

 - Whether a different charging decision would be made now, in relation to a deceased suspect, as compared with the charging decision that was made previously in relation to the same suspect.

-In some cases the CPS may make a charging decision, which is communicated to the police, but the suspect subsequently dies before he/she has been charged by the police.
+In some cases the CPS may make a charging decision, which is communicated to the police, but the suspect subsequently dies before they have been charged by the police.

 In these circumstances, the decision will inevitably be communicated to the victim.